-Despite its name, Wat Chiang Rai sits in the heart of Lampang, about 100 metres from the city’s landmark clock-tower roundabout.
+Wat Chiang Rai sits in the heart of Lampang, about 100 metres from the city’s landmark clock-tower roundabout — despite the name, it has nothing to do with the northern city of Chiang Rai.
 It was founded more than 300 years ago by a Lampang lord whose family had been evacuated from Chiang Rai, and named in memory of their home city.
 Built in white Lanna style with an open, wall-less streetside layout, it remains an active neighbourhood temple rather than a tourist showpiece.
+Entry is free, daily 08:00–18:00.

 A large white-and-gilded seated Buddha presides over the grounds, set among Lanna-style halls and chedis.
 Incense and the quiet routines of resident monks fill the compound through the day, and visitors can make merit with lotus flowers or sit in on morning and evening chanting.
 The white facades are floodlit after dark, when the temple is at its most photogenic — many locals suggest an evening visit.